 Greene family (per.
 1801–1920), brewers, came to prominence with Benjamin Greene (1780–1860), born on 5 April 1780 in Oundle, the youngest child (there were thirteen by two marriages) of Benjamin Greene (1732–1782), draper, and his second wife, Rebecca Ashton (1739–1830).
 The family throughout the eighteenth century were engaged in the woollen drapery business of the south midlands and possessed impeccable dissenting credentials through their long association with the Howard Congregational Chapel in Bedford.
 There is no evidence of Benjamin Greene's education beyond his apprenticeship in the late 1790s with the leading London brewing firm of Whitbread.
 He appears to have settled in Bury St Edmunds in 1801 on forming a partnership with John Clark, brewer, in Guildhall Street.
 By 1804 the partnership was in difficulties, and early in 1806 Greene entered a new partnership with William Buck (a one-time yarn merchant, leading Suffolk dissenter, and the father-in-law of Thomas Clarkson, the great anti-slavery campaigner) to brew beer in the town's historic Westgate Brewery.

 Sales of beer in land-locked, backward Bury were unlikely to take off dramatically before the railways, and output during Greene's management of the brewery (1806–36) probably never exceeded that he declared in 1831—5000 barrels of strong and 2000 of small beer.
 But Greene was an energetic and unconventional brewer whose abilities and ambitions were never realized in running a small country brewery.
 By good fortune Greene's neighbour across the brewery yard was a relatively impoverished, rackety, and, most significantly, childless owner of a West Indian plantation, Sir Patrick Blake, second baronet (d.
 1818).
 Greene became one of his executors, obtained the management of his Suffolk and St Kitts estates, and on his widow's death in 1823 was left her Nicola Town plantation on the island.
-Greene had become a proprietor in the West Indies himself.
+Greene had become a proprietor and slave owner in the West Indies himself.
 In addition to the Blake properties he managed those of a south Norfolk landowning family (Molyneaux), and there were three more he acquired on his own account.
-In 1829 his eldest son, the immensely capable Benjamin Buck Greene (1808–1902) was sent out to St Kitts to run all these properties and consolidate the family's good fortune.
+In 1829 his eldest son, the immensely capable Benjamin Buck Greene (1808–1902), was sent out to St Kitts to run all these properties and consolidate the family's good fortune.
 On his return to England in 1836 he was managing and modernizing no fewer than eighteen estates (together producing one third of the island's sugar exports in the mid-1830s) and enjoying the greatest reputation as a planter.

 Benjamin Greene was twice married: in 1803, to Mary, third daughter of Abraham Maling, yarn merchant of Bury St Edmunds, and in October 1805, a year after Mary's death, to Catherine (1783–1855), daughter of the Revd Thomas Smith (1749–1801), minister of the Howard Chapel in Bedford, and his wife, Elizabeth (1750–1792), only daughter and heir of Zachariah Carleton of London, banker.
 The second marriage produced seven sons (two dying in infancy) and six daughters.
 Four of the five sons, all of whom were educated at Bury's renowned Edward VI Grammar School, inherited their father's ability.
 Besides the eldest, Benjamin Buck Greene (later governor of the Bank of England), John (1810–1867) was a solicitor, prominent in the affairs of Bury and west Suffolk and twice mayor of the town in 1841 and 1852.
 The career of the third son, Edward, brewer and MP, is discussed below.
 Charles (1821–1840) succeeded his eldest brother in the management of the St Kitts estates at the tender age of sixteen.
 It was, however, neither the burdens of his task nor his father's expectations, formidable as both were, which killed him three years later, but fun (he supposedly fathered thirteen illegitimate children) and yellow fever, the traditional toll upon the longevity of West Indian planters.
 Only the youngest, William (1824–1881), failed in all the tests his father set him, being completely unable to establish himself in any settled occupation.
 His nine children included Sir William Graham Greene, permanent secretary to the Admiralty and Ministry of Munitions, 1911–18, and Charles Henry Greene (1865–1942), headmaster of Berkhamsted School between 1910 and 1927, the father of Graham Greene (1904–1991), the novelist, and Sir Hugh Carleton Greene (1910–1987).